vrjkmr/song2vec/README.md

                         random seed for skip-gram generation and training
 ```

 Once run, the relevant files (including the model, embeddings, and tokenizer) will be saved in the `experiments/{experiment_name}` directory.
-To make inferences using this new experiment's results, simply open `notebooks/Inference.ipynb` and change the `experiment_name` variable.
+To make inferences using this new experiment's results, simply open `notebooks/Inference.ipynb` and change the `experiment_name` variable in the notebook.

 ### Acknowledgements